-Applicants from foreign countries may be admitted provisionally, on their own responsibility, without entrance examinations, in charge, by examination or otherwise, that they have the necessary preparation.
+Applicants from foreign countries may be admitted provisionally, on their own responsibility, without entrance examinations.

+46. Students coming from colleges or technological schools are expected to present satisfactory certificates of dismissal; they may be admitted to the school without entrance examinations, and to those courses of instruction for which they shall satisfy the members of the Faculty in charge, by examination or otherwise, that they have the necessary preparation.
 They may be excused from any work previously taken.

-49. Students coming from colleges or technological schools will be expected to present satisfactory certificates of dismissal; they may be admitted to the school without entrance examinations, and to those courses of instruction for which they shall satisfy the members of the Faculty